17 Blockchain Music Companies Reshaping a Troubled Industry

 Real-life use case: Musician Imogen Heap released her song Tiny Human on the Ethereum platform, and she used Mycelia’s smart contract payment system to pay all contributors.

-What they do: Viberate is currently the world’s largest live music database, featuring more than 300,000 artists and 90,000 venues.
+What they do: Viberate is currently the world’s largest live music database, featuring more than 460,000 artists, 5,000 music festivals and 500,000 global music events.

 Music application: Want to know which artist, event or venue is trending?
 Check out Viberate’s curated profiles that highlight an artist's upcoming shows, social media engagement and music videos.
 Viberate uses blockchain to manage millions of crowdsourced data points, with real-time rankings and profiles.
 It rewards community participants with VIB tokens, which the company views as a go-to digital currency in the music industry.